 But beyond the environmental and seasonal factors, it’s also worth checking the food, medications, and other things that your dogs are taking and/or using.

-It's also best to bring your dog to the vet for allergy testing–that way, the treatment will be immediate.
+It's also best to bring your dog to the vet for allergy testing.
+That way, the treatment can be immediate.

 Here are more common allergies in dogs you should check out!

 As you may know, bacteria and fungus love moist places, and our dog’s skin is no exception!

 As their skin retains moisture and sweat because of the heat or other activities like swimming, bacteria or fungus (such as yeast) build up and cause red and itchy skin.

 And because yeast infections mostly occur in their paws and ears, it may be the culprit of their constant scratching.

 There are certain nutrients that our dogs need to maintain healthy skin and coat such as protein, fatty acids, and many more.
 But lack of it may cause some conditions including having unhealthy, itchy skin.